Ripon, United Kingdom

 God’s own country

 At first, you may not know what to make of Grantley Hall.
 Is it a stately countryside stay, a glitzy resort, a wellness retreat or a foodie haven?
-Luckily, this description-defying pad is all of the above, thanks to its three restaurants, highfalutin’ fitness centre and serene spa with two swimming pools.
+Luckily, this description-defying pad is all of the above, thanks to its four restaurants, highfalutin’ fitness centre and serene spa with two swimming pools.
 There’s even a va-va-voom nightclub, Valeria’s.
 And though the lavish interiors wouldn’t be out of place in a Mayfair members’ club, Grantley Hall’s heart is pure Yorkshire.
 The pride of place is evident in the lovingly restored original features, the playful ‘Taste of Home’ menu by local boy Shaun Rankin and the warm-as-a-cuppa welcomes.

 Smith Extra